Kenton School: History

-The development of the school continued through the addition of new buildings.
-East Block was the first to be built – closely followed by West Block in 1961, the plans for these buildings were submitted in 1957 and approved in 1958.
+The development of the school progressed with the addition of new buildings.
+East Block was the first to be constructed, followed by West Block in 1961.
+The plans for these buildings were submitted in 1957 and approved in 1958.

-South Block was added to the site in 1971 which was linked to the main school by the addition of a corrugated green fibreglass-clad bridge connecting South Block to West Block.
-Eventually, the Green Bridge lost its colour, having been reclad in grey-painted corrugated metal, and remained in place all the way until demolition of the buildings between 2008 and 2009.
-The school also had its own adjoining swimming pool.
+In 1971, South Block was added to the school site, and it was connected to the main school through the construction of a corrugated green fibreglass-clad bridge.
+This bridge served as a link between South Block and West Block.
+Over time, the Green Bridge lost its original colour and was reclad in grey-painted corrugated metal.
+The bridge remained in place until the demolition of the buildings between 2008 and 2009.
+Additionally, the school had its own adjoining swimming pool.

 In 1978, North Block was added to the rear of East Block, following the closure of the adjacent Roman Catholic school, and in 1999, a new College Building was added to the campus.
 The College Building was officially opened by the then School's Minister, Estelle Morris.

 Following 47 years in the original school buildings, the school moved into a new state-of-the-art building in Autumn 2008 and had its official opening on Friday, 2 July 2010.

 The new school was officially opened by the film director and former Kenton School pupil, Mike Figgis.